ServiceNow/azimuth/docs/docs/reference/configuration/common.md

 Where to store the caching artifacts (`HDF5` files and HF datasets).
 The value needs to be available inside Docker (see `docker-compose.yml`). `/cache` is available by default on the docker image.

+!!! tip

     If Azimuth is run without Docker, the cache needs to be a path with write access (`/cache` will not work).

 ## Batch Size